Path to Berriedale Fishing Station

 The former salmon fishing station is most easily accessed along Mill Road then by a footbridge across the Berriedale Water.
 An older track descends to the shore from the Berriedale Brae hairpin to the north, but this isn't as readily accessible, the A9 being infamously steep here and also having no footway.

 OS Landranger 17 (Helmsdale & Strath of Kildonan)

-The fisher houses were derelict until the Landmark Trust raised enough funds to restore them: http://www.bbc.co.uk/news/uk-scotland-highlands-islands-13668224.
-Known as the Shore Cottages, they are now available for holiday lets.
-More information on the history of the Berriedale fishing station can be found via the Landmark Trust website: www.landmarktrust.org.uk.
+Salmon fishing continued into the mid-twentieth century, albeit at a much reduced level.
+The fisher houses were abandoned for almost 60 years until in 2011 the Landmark Trust raised funds to rescue them from dereliction.
+Known as the Shore Cottages, they have been restored and are available for holiday lets.
+More detailed information on the history of the Berriedale fishing station and the restoration of the Shore Cottages can be found via the Landmark Trust website.